preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 4. Browser re-renders from the beginning

 **During playback:**
-1. Playback engine reads next line from parsed script
+1. Playback engine reads next event from parsed script
-2. Engine determines: which character, what emotion, what text
+2. Engine determines: which character, what state, what text
+3. Engine estimates duration from text length (word count × constant)
+4. Engine picks random start point in audio/video (using seeded RNG)
-3. Compositor draws: background → non-speaker (blurred) → speaker → subtitle
+5. Compositor draws: background → non-speaker (blurred) → speaker → subtitle
-4. Audio plays: selects gibberish clips to fill estimated duration
+6. Audio plays: random portion of the state's audio file for estimated duration
-5. When audio completes → advance to next line
+7. When audio completes → advance to next event
-6. Repeat until end of script
+8. Repeat until end of script

 ---